furbnow/macquette/docs/javascript-framework.rst

    name, status and scenarios data
 -  project: object that has as properties all the scenarios in the assessment.
 And for each scenario, all its data
--  scenario :string, scenario currently displayed
+-  scenario: string, scenario currently displayed
 -  page: current view loaded, if showing a view
 -  datasets: available as part of openBEM, datasets from SAP2012 and more like monthly average temperature, fuel costs and emissions, etc